hawanajihah/HTX-API/README.md

 ## Project Overview
 This API is an image processing pipeline designed to automatically process uploaded images, generate thumbnails, extract metadata, and provide AI-generated captions using the Salesforce BLIP Image Captioning Model.
 The API is built using Python Flask and SQLAlchemy, with images stored in an SQLite database.

+Unfortunately, since I could not run Salesforce BLIP Image Captioning Model (Large) on my computer, the Salesforce BLIP Image Captioning Model (Base) is used for this API instead.

 ## Installation steps

 ## API documentation
 1. Upload an Image

-Endpoint: POST /
+- Endpoint: POST /
-Request: Multipart form-data with an image file (file parameter - only supports JPG and PNG images)
+- Request: Multipart form-data with an image file (file parameter - only supports JPG and PNG images)
-Response: Redirects to home page
+- Response: Redirects to home page

 2. Retrieve Metadata

-Endpoint: GET /api/images/<image_id>
+- Endpoint: GET /api/images/<image_id>
-Response: JSON object containing image format, size, mode, and other metadata
+- Response: JSON object containing image format, size, mode, and other metadata

 3. Generate and Retrieve Thumbnails

-Endpoint: GET /api/images/<image_id>/thumbnails/<size>
+- Endpoint: GET /api/images/<image_id>/thumbnails/<size>
-Response: JSON object with paths to generated thumbnails (small / medium)
+- Response: JSON object with paths to generated thumbnails (small / medium)

 4. Get Processing Statistics

-Endpoint: GET /api/stats
+- Endpoint: GET /api/stats
-Response: JSON object containing success and failure rates, and average processing times
+- Response: JSON object containing success and failure rates, and average processing times

 ## Example usage